project-absence/project-absence/README.md

 ### 👁️ Uncover the unseen

-Project Absence is a security auditing tool designed to assist system administrators and security researchers uncover potentially overlooked security exposures in their domains and servers.
-It can assist in identifying open ports, discovering subdomains, exposing unprotected files, and much more - new features will be added over time.
+Project Absence is a domain and server OSINT tool for system administrators and security engineers.
+It currently supports subdomain discovery and detection of potential domain takeover opportunities on common hosting platforms.

+To maintain an OSINT-only approach, the tool contacts each discovered domain or server only once, to capture a screenshot and extract information based on the returned content - valuable data that can help and lead to further discoveries.

+More features are in development.

 ## Getting Started